VoroLight: Learning Voronoi Surface Meshes via Sphere Intersection: Method

 \subsection{Loss Functions}

-\textbf{Shape losses} align the Voronoi surface with the target geometry.
-For implicit inputs (e.g., signed distance fields), we minimize the squared implicit level-set error.
-For point cloud inputs, we use a fast bidirectional Chamfer distance between points sampled on the \textit{VoroLight} mesh surface and the target point cloud.
-For mesh inputs, we densely sample surface points for a target point cloud and apply the same Chamfer distance loss.
-For image inputs, we minimize rasterized silhouette, normal, and shading differences.
+\paragraph{Shape losses $\mathcal{L}_{\text{shape}}$.} We define modality-specific losses that align the Voronoi surface with the target geometry.
+For \emph{implicit inputs} (e.g., signed distance fields), we minimize the squared level-set error at surface samples, normalized by the characteristic length scale $h_0^2$.
+For \emph{point cloud and mesh inputs} (mesh surfaces are converted to a dense point cloud by uniform sampling), we minimize the bidirectional Chamfer distance between Voronoi surface samples and target points.
+For \emph{multi-view image inputs}, we minimize silhouette mask, surface normal map, and neural shading losses using the differentiable rasterizer nvdiffrast~\cite{Laine2020diffrast} and a neural deferred shader (NDS)~\cite{worchel2022nds}.
+Full shape loss definitions are in Appendix.